* Canadian dollar at C$1.2524, or 79.85 U.S. cents

 * Loonie touches weakest level since Jan.
 17 at C$1.2533

-* Bond prices higher across flatter yield curve
+* Bond prices rally across the yield curve

-(Additional reporting by Fergal Smith; Editing by Meredith Mazzilli and Richard Chang)
+(Reporting by Fergal Smith; Editing by Paul Simao and Grant McCool)